 In addition to meeting all program specific course and credit requirements, students must have a minimum 60% cumulative average in order to be eligible for graduation.
-Students will not normally be eligible to graduate while on Probationary status or Required to Withdraw status.
-A student denied graduation while on Probationary status or Required to Withdraw status may submit a request for Academic Consideration to the Academic Review Sub-Committee.
+Student will not normally be eligible to graduate while on Probationary status or Required Withdraw status.
+A student denied graduation while on Probationary status or Require to Withdraw status may submit a request for Academic Consideration to the Academi Review Sub-Committee.